uio-bmi/immuneML/docs/source/usecases/benchmarking_use_case.rst

 Generating synthetic immune repertoires with OLGA
 -------------------------------------------------
-We start by generating 2000 repertoires each containing 100000 sequences using OLGA.
+We start by generating 2000 repertoires each containing 100000 amino acid sequences using OLGA.
 When OLGA is installed (see: `OLGA GitHub page <https://github.com/statbiophys/OLGA>`_), the following piece of bash code can be used for this purpose:

 .. highlight:: bash